singh-man/books/crackingTheCoding/17_hard.md

 This sounds like quite a tricky problem, so let's start off with a brute force algorithm.
 If nothing else, it will help wrap our heads around the problem.

-Remember that each document is an array of distinct "words'; and each is just an integer.
+Remember that each document is an array of distinct "words", and each is just an integer.

 **Brute Force**